 - It has a modified Chevy 350 ZZ3 high-performance motor.

 - Body made from a high-temperature epoxy-fiberglass laminate.

 - The engine can shoot a 25-foot flame from the rear exhaust.

 Schumacher’s second Batman film starred George Clooney and another Ling-designed Batmobile, inspired by racing roadsters such as the Jaguar D Type and Delahaye 165.
 Ling created an open-air car, true to the comics of yesteryear.
 The new Batmobile was about 30 feet long – one of the longest Batmobiles in the car’s entire history.

 - The most intricate interior of any Batmobile is hardly seen in film.

 - Tires leave behind bat logos in the dirt.

 Batman & Robin Car:

-- Maximum Speed: 230 mph on open road, 350 mph with afterburner thrust; TFX road tested the Batmobile at 140 mph.
+- Maximum Speed: 230 mph on the open road, 350 mph with afterburner thrust; TFX road-tested the Batmobile at 140 mph.
 350 km/h and the additional jet propulsion brings the cars to 530 km/h.